Arts for Health Podcasts

 Sustaining Creativity and Ambition

-What is it like to be an artist working in healthcare?
-Visual artists, composers and poet making art in long term care and day care settings, discussing the challenges and the rewards with the healthcare staff.
+Presenter Liz Clark gets the artists perspective in conversation with visual artists, composers and poet making art in long term care and day care settings, discussing the challenges and the rewards with the healthcare staff.
 Join us on twitter #artsforhealthpodcast

 Being Both, Creative and Sterile

-How do we strike the balance between structure and unpredictability in a clinical setting? this eposode looks at collaborative approaches between the artists, healthcare professionals and the participants to ensure a safe space for creativity.
+Presenter Liz Clarks asks How do we strike the balance between structure and unpredictability in a clinical setting? this episode looks at collaborative approaches between the artists, healthcare professionals and the participants to ensure a safe space for creativity.
 Join us on twitter #artsforhealthpodcast

 Drivers and Barriers

-In Episode 3, presenter Liz Clarks talks to healthcare workers, programme partners and management behind the scenes, asking how national policy and stratergy influences the programme ? and if this is always a good thing.
+Presenter Liz Clarks talks to healthcare workers, programme partners and management behind the scenes, asking how national policy and strategy influences the programme ? and if this is always a good thing.
 Join us on twitter #artsforhealthpodcast

 A special edition to celebrate #bealtaineathome2021.